Patrol Division Captain Nori Rhodes 903-654-4919, Email Nori Rhodes

 The Patrol Division is the largest and most visible component of the department.
-Officers are assigned to work 12-hour shifts, which are each led by a sergeant and a corporal.
+Officers are assigned to work 12-hour shifts, which are led by the Captain and Lieutenant, and each shift is led by a sergeant and a corporal.

 Officers receive various types of advanced training and are assigned to the Motorcycle Unit, Narcotics Task Force, K-9 Officer, Alcohol Breath Test Operator, Firearms Instructor, Accident Investigations, Crime Prevention Officer, and Training and Equipment Officer.

-The Dispatch Center includes eight fulltime telecommunicators, one part-time telecommunicator, and one supervisor that are assigned to work 12-hour shifts in conjunction with the patrol officers.
+The Dispatch Center includes eight fulltime telecommunicators, part-time telecommunicators, and one Communications supervisor that are assigned to work 12-hour shifts in conjunction with the patrol officers.
 Each shift is assigned two fulltime telecommunicators to answer the annual 77,000 non-emergency phone calls and 25,000 calls to 9-1-1.
 The telecommunicators are also responsible for dispatching nearly 6,000 EMS and Fire calls for the Corsicana Fire Department.

 In addition, the Division includes five part-time School Crossing Guards that are assigned to Fannin, Carroll, Drane, and Bowie Elementary Schools.